Chloe Washington, HubSpot

 Welcome back!
 This post is part two of a three-part series on building and managing a marketing budget.

 This the second installment of our budgeting blog series that covers all the essentials from budget structure to management tips.
-Marketing budgets don’t just show where funds are invested; they’re the ultimate expression of strategy for any marketing organization.
+Marketing budgets don’t just show where funds are invested; they’re the ultimate expression of strategy for any marketing organization, from enterprises to small businesses.
 Having an optimized budget is vital, and we’ll make sure you get there.

 In this post, we’ll provide recommendations for building out a marketing budget.
 These are things to keep in mind as you itemize a marketing budget with all the activities and funds to support your marketing strategy for the upcoming quarter or year.